borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 So the proposal was to break this vicious circle by making a decentralized system where no government will be able to print money with a click of a button (**The separation of money and state**).
 Similarly, Gutenberg printing press contributed to separation of church and state by making books widely available (it democratized knowledge).
 Money is an abstract concept and a proxy for time, the most valuable human resource.
 And people don't want more money, but what they can buy with it.

 In principle Bitcoin is not anti-government, just for smaller and more transparent administration with proper checks and balances.
 We could say it is a movement towards financial liberalization, autonomy and freedom.
 Practical and feasible attempt to fix the **broken** monetary system, in other words **Bitcoin fixes the Money** (Integrity being core belief).
 Money is information but it currently has errors, and BTC is error correction.
+Countries have unfounded taken control over money, and last century with dominance of monetary policy over economy is unnatural state.
 To quote F.A.Hayek, an austrian school economist, and author of *‘The Denationalization of Money’* who [**predicted Bitcoin**](https://www.sothebys.com/en/articles/the-economist-who-predicted-bitcoin){:target="_blank"} in 1984 in one [**interview**](https://www.youtube.com/watch?v=EYhEDxFwFRU&t=1118s){:target="_blank"}:
 *“Governments mostly abuse money and have stop its improvement, also Monetary policy has done only harm.
 We can’t take it violently out of the hands of government. **All we can do is by some sly, roundabout way introduce something they can’t stop.”***
 Further more Nobel prize-winning economist Milton Friedman in 1999 has [**stated**](https://www.youtube.com/watch?v=j2mdYX1nF_Y&t=198s){:target="_blank"}:
 “*Internet is going to be one of the major forces for reducing the role of government.
 The one thing that’s missing, that will soon be developed, is the **reliable e-cache***.” (electronic cache)
 Let's also mention David Chaum, well-known cryptographer, who [**said**](https://decrypt.co/95109/david-chaum-from-inventing-digital-cash-to-pioneering-digital-privacy){:target="_blank"}: *“**Privacy** in messaging and payments, and the like, is so **fundamental to democracy**.”*

-Bitcoin **protocol** is simply the first functional implementation of this concept (courtesy of Cypherpunks).
+Bitcoin **protocol** is simply the first functional implementation of this radical concept (courtesy of Cypherpunks).
 Non-Inflationary sound money that is internet native, digital, neutral (agnostic to politics) as bottom up emerging phenomenon.
 Also being fully permissionless, censorship resistant and trustless, since people **trust** is often breached by large organisations (countries, big banks, mega corps).
 As an Opt-In ecosystem it represents peaceful resistance from currency manipulation and debasement.